Astrid et Raphaëlle: Broadcasts

 The Puzzle pilot was rebroadcast on France 2 on Friday 10 April 2020, drawing 4,885,000 viewers, an 18.3% market share.

-The show has also been broadcast in the United States and the UK, and on the Welsh language channel S4C as "Astrid et Raphaëlle" with burnt in Welsh language subtitles together with optional English subtitles available.
+The show has also been broadcast in the United States and the UK, through the Walter presents project on More 4 in more recent years, and earlier series were shown on the Welsh language channel S4C as "Astrid et Raphaëlle" with burnt in Welsh language subtitles together with optional English subtitles available.

 Reviews

 According to Julia Fernandez of Allociné, the group discussion scene between autistic people is one of the most successful scenes in the pilot, the weakness of this episode residing in a certain predictability of the police investigation's outcome.

-During the broadcast of the pilot, the Belgian magazine Moustique noted a strong resemblance to the American series The Good Doctor: "Like Shawn Murphy, Astrid is going through a difficult family situation but can count on the help of her tutor.
+During the broadcast of the pilot, the Belgian magazine Moustique noted a strong resemblance to the American series The Good Doctor: "Like Shaun Murphy, Astrid is going through a difficult family situation but can count on the help of her tutor.
 Like the young doctor, she came out of the isolation caused by her atypical neurology—thanks to her job—but must regularly face the incomprehension of those who do not know".

 At the start of the first season, this magazine insisted on the difficulty for the screenwriters to invent stories involving "disabled characters": "They have to slalom between the interest of the story, respect for political correctness and the concern to avoid caricature, into which it is easy to fall for the pleasure of a moment of emotion or a funny scene".
 The journalist considers the gamble rather successful: "Without avoiding all the pitfalls, the series really holds up and manages to treat Astrid's autism only as an element and not a definition of the young woman".

 Features

 According to Lola Dewaere, this thriller allows "another look at difference".
 Astrid resembles a female Sherlock Holmes.

 According to one of the writers, Alexandre de Seguins, Astrid, whom he wants as far as possible from the cliché autistic genius, is inspired by the works of Temple Grandin, which revealed to him "the elements of her way of seeing the world, the difficulties of everyday life".
-He was also inspired by his meeting and discussions with Josef Schovanec, as well as a dozen autistic people who read and commented on the texts of the episodes.
+He was also inspired by his meeting and discussions with Josef Schovanec as well as a dozen autistic people who read and commented on the texts of the episodes.

-One of the three co-authors of the series has been diagnosed with Asperger syndrome, a term formerly used to describe a milder form of autism.
+One of the three co-authors of the series has been diagnosed with Asperger syndrome, a term formerly used to describe a "milder" form of autism.
 Autistic actor Hugo Horiot plays a non-autistic character in season 1 episode 7.